 test-site/myimage.jpg, it may not work.

 - Browsers, web servers, and programming languages do not handle spaces consistently.
 For example, if you use spaces in your filename, some systems may treat the filename as two filenames.
-Some servers will replace the areas in your filenames with "%20" (the character code for spaces in URLs), resulting in all your links being broken.
+Some servers will replace the spaces in your filenames with "%20" (the character code for spaces in URLs), resulting in all your links being broken.
 It's better to separate words with hyphens, rather than underscores:

 The short answer is that you should use a hyphen for your file names.
 The Google search engine treats a hyphen as a word separator but does not regard an underscore that way.
-For these reasons, it is best to get into the habit of writing your folder and file names lowercase with no spaces and with words separated by hyphens, at least until you know what you're doing.
-That way you'll bump into fewer problems later down the road.
+For these reasons, it is best to get into the habit of writing your folder and file names in lowercase with no spaces and with words separated by hyphens, at least until you know what you're doing.
+That way you'll bump into fewer problems down the road.

 Next, let's look at what structure our test site should have.
 The most common things we'll have on any website project we create are an index HTML file and folders to contain images, style files, and script files.
 Let's create these now: